Learn how to sell on eBay and boost your Detailed Seller Ratings (DSR) with these tips.

 #1.
 BE HONEST about the item you are selling

 Be as honest as you can in your description.
-If I am selling an iPod Touch, I make sure to describe any physical flaws that I notice.
+If I am selling an iPod Touch to unlock, I make sure to describe any physical flaws that I notice.

 If there are two scratches in the upper left corner of the iPod’s screen, I type in the description that there are two scratches in the upper left corner of the screen.